 Walker’s research has largely been organized around six major areas of investigation, which inform his teaching and writing on thought, politics, and criticism in the global twentieth century:

 - The global intellectual history of Marxism in the twentieth century; the development of Marxist theory after the critique of essentialism – psychoanalysis, capital and its ‘outside’, the politics and theory of the subject.

-- Investigations of the national question today on a world scale: nationalism, language, globalization and the postcolonial.
+- Investigations of the national question today on a world scale: nationalism, language, translation, globalization and the postcolonial.

-- The contemporary analysis of the political conjuncture after neoliberalism: populism, late fascism, and the cultural politics of the new right.
+- Philosophy, criticism, psychoanalysis and culture’s relation to a politics of emancipation in the wake of 1968.
+The contemporary analysis of the political conjuncture after neoliberalism: populism, late fascism, new nationalisms and the cultural politics of the new right.